romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 However, one crucial step is missing... filling in the description field of the pull request.

 It's an ideal place to explain the motivation behind introduced changes, depict implementation choices, and ease the process for the person who is going to review the code.
-Broadly used in open source software, where the reviewer does not necessarily personally know the reviewee, it is too often overlooked in the "Proprietary" world.
+Broadly used in open-source software, where the reviewer does not necessarily personally know the reviewee, it is too often overlooked in the "Proprietary" world.

 A comprehensive pull request description should, at least, contain the following information.